stimulusreflex/stimulus_reflex/docs/guide/working-with-forms.md

 `params` is an instance of `ActionController::Parameters` which you can manipulate the same way you would with a real form submitted via a normal POST action, with `require` and `permit`.
 This is useful for validating models and setting multiple attributes of a model at the same time, even if it hasn't yet been saved to the datastore.

-To enable this form serialization in a Reflex, either set the `serializeForm: true` option when calling `stimulate()` or make sure that there's a `data-reflex-serialize-form` data attribute on the element which initiates your Reflex action.
+To enable this form serialization in a Reflex, either set the `serializeForm: true` option when calling `this.stimulate()` or make sure that there's a `data-reflex-serialize-form` data attribute on the element which initiates your Reflex action.

 ::: code-group
 ```javascript [JavaScript]